A/N: Warning for graphic violence.

 Maebhe followed Roman from shadow to shadow.
 They kept to the sides of buildings, never venturing too far into the open or the sunslight.

 “Where are we going?”
-Maebhe asked, whispering.
+Maebhe asked in a whisper.

 “You see that small building beside the prison?”